 Returning to Work After Stress Leave: Your Complete Recovery Roadmap

 Key principle: Readiness to return should be assessed clinically, not assumed.
-If your GP or treating clinician does not believe you are ready to return, your fit note should reflect that.
-Returning before you are clinically ready exposes you to significant relapse risk — and your employer has a duty of care to consider this too.
+Returning before you are clinically ready exposes you to significant relapse risk, and your employer has a duty of care to consider this too.
+Discuss timing with your GP or treating clinician before you commit to a return date.

 Before You Return: Are You Ready?